-- Bacteria are eliminated by penetration of gamma irradiation from a cobalt-60 source. - Gamma irradiation provides a high level of penetration at a low dosage rate without the generation of heat.
-Eastar is highly resistant to gamma radiation. - Typical dose is 25 to 50 kGy (2.5 to 5 M Rads).
-Eastar has been sterilized up to 100 kGy without any significant physical property loss.
+- Bacteria are eliminated by penetration of gamma irradiation from a cobalt-60 source. - Gamma irradiation provides a high level of penetration at a relatively low dosage rate without the generation of heat.
+Tritan is highly resistant to gamma radiation in that the polymer's molecular weight and outstanding physical, optical, and color properties are not significantly affected by relatively high doses of radiation. - Typical dose is 25 to 50 kGy (2.5 to 5 M Rads).
+Tritan has been sterilized up to 100 kGy without any significant physical property loss.